Philippians 4

 Gospel partners must seek reconciliation because they share redemption in Christ.

-3 Yes, I beg you also, true partner, help these women, for they labored with me in the Good News with Clement also, and the rest of my fellow workers, whose names are in the book of life.
+3 Yes, and I ask you, my true yokefellow, to help these women who have contended at my side for the gospel, along with Clement and the rest of my fellow workers, whose names are in the Book of Life.

 The church is commanded to rejoice in the Lord always, let gentleness be evident, remember the Lord’s nearness, and bring every concern to God with thanksgiving, receiving peace that guards the heart and mind in Christ.